kotlitecture/template-multiplatform-compose/docs/Userflow/Data Loader/usage.md

 ### Usage without `app.AppState`

-`app.userflow.loader.data.DataLoaderProvider` accepts any `StoreState` instance.
+`app.feature.loader.data.DataLoaderProvider` accepts any `StoreState` instance.
 As this is your code, feel free to use it as needed.